 - do not personally guarantee business loans

-The simplest way to ensure separation is to hire a credible accountant that will advise you through the head scratchers.
+The simplest way to ensure separation is to hire a credible accountant who will advise you through the head-scratchers.
 It can be hard to see the correct path without experience and outside perspective.

 Disclaimer: We have not included all possible restrictions or complexities about any topic here.
 It is crucial that you consider more information before making any decisions.
 Always discuss your specific scenario with a professional accountant.